Zum Inhalt springen

 “The lawfulness of the processing may be justified by the legitimate interests of a controller, including a controller to whom the personal data may be disclosed, or a third party, provided that the interests or fundamental rights and freedoms of the data subject are not overridden, taking into account the reasonable expectations of the data subject based on his or her relationship with the controller.
 A legitimate interest could exist, for example, if there is a relevant and appropriate relationship between the data subject and the controller, e.g. if the data subject is a customer of the controller or is employed by the controller.
 In any case, the existence of a legitimate interest would have to be weighed up particularly carefully, also considering whether a data subject can reasonably foresee at the time the personal data is collected and in view of the circumstances in which it takes place that processing for this purpose will possibly take place.
 In particular, if personal data is processed in situations in which a data subject does not reasonably expect further processing, the interests and fundamental rights of the data subject could outweigh the interests of the controller.
 Since it is for the legislator to create the legal basis for the processing of personal data by public authorities by means of legislation, this legal basis should not apply to processing operations carried out by public authorities in the performance of their tasks.”

 The starting point for any balancing of interests in the context of Art.
 6 para.
-1 lit. f GDPR are, on the one hand, the personal rights of the data subject and the effects that the processing of the data in question has on the data subject and, on the other hand, the interests of the controller or third parties.
+1 lit. f GDPR is, on the one hand, the personal rights of the data subject and the effects that processing of the data in question would have on them and, on the other hand, the interests of the controller or third parties.
 The circumstances that the data subject can reasonably expect when visiting a website must also be taken into account in the balancing of interests.
-This means that as long as the data processing processes carried out by etracker on behalf of the data subject are within the scope of these expectations, it is justifiable to base the permissibility of the corresponding data processing on Art.
+This means: As long as the data processing processes carried out by etracker on behalf of the data subject are within the scope of these expectations, it is justifiable to base the permissibility of the corresponding data processing on Art.
 6 para.
 1 lit. f GDPR.

 In this respect, when weighing up interests, it must be taken into account that the persons affected by the web analysis have a comprehensive right to object at any time (Art.
 21 para.
 2 GDPR), to which they must be expressly informed in the website’s data protection information (Art.
 21 para.
 4 GDPR).
 According to Art.
 21 para.
 3 GDPR, the objection means that personal data may no longer be processed, in particular used, for statistical purposes.